If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 While you may not have the ability to create something as viral as Pokemon Go, work to develop a strategy for your startup to tap into virtual reality.

-As 2018 comes, there will be more platforms that will likely allow you to use their technology to create your own augmented reality experiences.
+There will be more platforms that will likely allow you to use their technology to create your own augmented reality experiences.

 Begin thinking now about the kinds of experiences that could work for your startup.